Sanjiv-B-N/ocr-rcnn-jetson-button/README.md

   <p align="center">
     <img src="./src/button_recognition/scripts/ocr_rcnn_lib/demos/demo_10.jpg">

-## The [BUTTON DATASET](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155067732_link_cuhk_edu_hk/EXk9Wqtilt9OlwlnpUtzJ50BmDu6vObE-ZjW2H6iVgUiZQ?e=0QJAyB) used for detection and ocr is available now.
-A ``dataset_statistics.py`` in the utils folder is also provided for dataset manipulation.

 Cascaded OCR-RCNN is designed for autonomous elevator manipulation, the goal of which is to enable the robot to autonomously operate elevators that are previously unvisited.
-This repository contains the perception part of this project.
-We published the initial version in paper  [A Novel OCR-RCNN for Elevator Button Recognition](https://ieeexplore.ieee.org/abstract/document/8594071) and this version improves the accuracy by 20% and achieves a real-time running speed ~10FPS (640*480)  on a graphical card (>=GTX950).
-We have also tested on a laptop installed with a GTX950M (2G memory).
-It can achieves a running speed of ~6FPS.
-We are working on optimizing the TX2 version to make it faster,  which will be soon released with the dataset, as well as the post-processing code.
+This repository contains the perception part of my internship project with Ugo Inc. Till date, I have made the code compatible for higher versions of ubuntu, python, Tensorflow and Tensorrt.

 ### Requirements

-1. Ubuntu == 16.04
+1. Ubuntu == 22.04 (Arch linux also work but equivalent packages need to be installed)
-2. TensorFlow == 1.12.0
+2. TensorFlow v2
-3. Python == 2.7
+3. Python3
-4. Tensorrt == 4.0 (optional)
+4. Tensorrt == 8.6.1
-5. 2GB GPU (or shared) memory
+5. 2GB GPU (or shared) memory (optional)

 ### Inference

-Note: the inference code is moved to **perception** branch and the master branch is used for holding the whole system code, so please check out perception branch for inference!

 Before running the code, please first download the [model](https://drive.google.com/file/d/1FVXI-G-EsCrkKbknhHL-9Y1pBshY7JCv/view?usp=sharing) file into the code folder and unzip it.
 There are five frozen tensorflow models: